github/opensource.guide/_articles/finding-users.md

 ---
 title: Finding Users For Your Open Source Project
-description: Want others to find and use your project?
-It's time to tell everybody about your hard work!
+description: Help others find and use your project by telling them about your hard work.
 ---

 You've just published an open source project.
 If you'd like others to find and use your project, then it's time to tell everybody about your hard work!